Urban India seeks rustic charm on rural holidays

 By Diksha Madhok

-JHAJJAR, Haryana Pradeep Singh is at ease as he lounges on a charpai, smoking a hookah in the courtyard of his ancestral house.
+JHAJJAR, India Pradeep Singh is at ease as he lounges on a charpai, a makeshift rope bed, smoking a hookah in the courtyard of his ancestral house.
 His male cousins sit beside him while the womenfolk demonstrate the art of milking cows to guests from the city.

-For many Indians who live in western-styled, air-conditioned houses in urban areas, this pastoral setting in Haryana is an alien lifestyle, one that Singh packages and exhibits as a tourist attraction.
+For many Indians who live in western-styled, air-conditioned houses in urban areas, this pastoral setting in the northern Indian state of Haryana is an alien lifestyle, one that Singh packages and exhibits as a tourist attraction.

 "People need a change from regular outings," said the 48-year-old landowner.
 "And I was always a bit of an entrepreneur."